 update-slot-from-record update-objects-joins

 UPDATE-SLOT-FROM-RECORD - Update objects slot from database.
-Function update-slot-from-record object slot &key database => object slot The name of a slot in object.
+Function update-slot-from-record object slot &key database => object object An instance of a View Class.

+slot The name of a slot in object.